EthanRutherford/AdventureGame/README.md

 ## Bulletin
 (Put stuff here that you want people to see...)

+* Note about output: to keep style matching among output, try to portray all information to the user as plain text.
+Brackets break the immersion.
+Try to tell the user things in a descriptive way, rather than a bulleted list fashion.

 * Note about interface: the game element class supplies a virtual interface which is supposed to be implemented as a private interface.
 Access modifiers in C++ DO NOT AFFECT virtual function calls.
 I can have a private virtual in a base class AND STILL override it in a derived.
 This strategy is preferred because I DO NOT want users calling the virtual methods.
 They are merely reserved for the implementation.
 Whenever I prefix a name with an underscore, I basically am saying: "This element is reserved for the implementation of a class and its children."
 Therefore it should never be called directly.
 Sorry I didn't make this clearer earlier!
 You might wonder why I do this?
 Primarily, it's just me following I practice that I use to make code expandable if need be.
 Check out [this article](http://www.gotw.ca/publications/mill18.htm), the main point of which is that customizable behavior in a base class SHOULD be seperate from the interface.
 In the author's opinion, if a virtual function is both interface and customizable the code cannot be expanded later on.
 Both public and virtual interfaces should be seperate.
 Furthermore, virtual functions should be made private unless derived classes need to call them.
 Here's an example:

 ```cpp